-Do we know what causes bladder cancer?
+What causes bladder cancer?

-We still do not know exactly what causes most bladder cancers.
-But researchers have found some risk factors (see the section, “What are the risk factors for bladder cancer?”) and are beginning to understand how these factors cause cells in the bladder to become cancerous.
+Researchers do not know exactly what causes most bladder cancers.
+But they have found some risk factors (see What are the risk factors for bladder cancer?) and are starting to understand how they cause cells in the bladder to become cancer.

-Cancers can be caused by DNA changes that turn on oncogenes or turn off tumor suppressor genes.
-Several different gene changes are usually needed for a cell to become cancerous.
+Cancers can be caused by DNA changes (gene mutations) that turn on oncogenes or turn off tumor suppressor genes.
+Several different gene changes are usually needed for a cell to become cancer.

-Last Medical Review: 11/15/2012
+Last Medical Review: 01/26/2016

-Last Revised: 01/17/2013
+Last Revised: 05/23/2016